InsightLab/devstack/README.rst

    Be sure to share the cloned directories in the Docker -> Preferences... -> File Sharing box.

-2. Checkout to this stable version.
+5. Checkout to this stable version.

     .. code:: sh

-        make dev.clone
         make dev.checkout

-3. Pull any changes made to the various images on which the devstack depends.
+6. Pull any changes made to the various images on which the devstack depends.

    .. code:: sh

        make pull

-4. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and tenants (for multi-tenancy).
+7. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and tenants (for multi-tenancy).